-On 23 April 1985 there was a huge swell hitting the Otago coast line and I was intrigued to view the "Roman Baths" under these extreme conditions.
+On 23 April 1985 there was a huge swell hitting the Otago coast line and I was intrigued to view the Roman Baths under these extreme conditions.
 I visited with Adrian Harrison one of my students at the Art School.
 The conditions were extremely violent.
-It was very difficult to negotiate the cliff faces to the "Roman Baths" and we had to wait patiently for lulls in the waves and then make a break downward along and up the rock face again to a safe hold, before the next swell hit with velocity.
-The rocks were wet slippery and dangerous.
-Gradually we rounded the corner and gained a safer foot hold on flatter high ground near the point overlooking the "Baths".
-From this vantage point, I had never seen the swell like the huge walls of water, and we stood in awe taking in the unfolding spectacle.
-It was a full half an hour before I even began taking photographs.
-Breaking 100 meters out to sea from the headland, giant waves broke with the sound of cannon fire before sending walls of crashing white water marching for the columnar basalt wall protecting the" Roman Baths".
-In the most dramatic gesture, the largest waves sent tons of water shooting straight over the wall and into the amphitheatre and then the water sucked back into the ocean grinding the round boulders on the floor with a deafening sound.
-Tangaroa was grinding his teeth.
-Obviously, this is how the rounded boulders had been formed.
-Initially they had been hexagonal columns that had fallen into the hollow, but time and the actions of the ocean had ground them into rounded shapes.
+It was very difficult to negotiate the cliff faces to the Roman Baths and we had to wait patiently I made an excursion to Blackhead with my mother Joan for lulls in the waves and then make a break downward and my cousin Loryn Kindley who was visiting from the along and up the rock face again to a safe hold, before USA.
+Mum had been following the project closely and the next swell hit with velocity.
+The rocks were wet slippery when Loryn expressed interest in viewing the Roman and dangerous.
+Gradually we rounded the corner and Baths, Joan said "count me in too".
+She had her walking gained a safer foot hold on flatter high ground near the shoes on before I could utter a single syllable.
+This was point overlooking the Baths.
+From this vantage point, I an opportunity she had been waiting for and I knew she had never seen the swell like the huge walls of water, and felt safer with Loryn than me.
+As we started negotiating we stood in awe taking in the unfolding spectacle.
+It was the shore line of boulders towards the point, the day was a full half an hour before I even began taking photographs. sunny, little swell in the ocean with a tide that was nearly Breaking 100 meters out to sea from the headland, giant drawn making the journey as easy as it gets.
+On the rocks waves broke with the sound of cannon fire before sending a group of fishermen waved to us as we walked past, their walls of crashing white water marching for the colum- rods cast out into the still blue water where it seemed the nar basalt wall protecting the Roman Baths.
+In the most fish were on holiday.
+Joannie commented " not much to dramatic gesture, the largest waves sent tons of water catch there I bet and with the poo pipes down the beach shooting straight over the wall and into the amphitheater would you want to eat it any way". and then the water sucked back into the ocean grinding.
+After a slow journey we reached the Roman Baths where the round boulders on the floor with a deafening sound.
+Loryn and Joannie were duly amazed at the rock forma-Tangaroa was grinding his teeth.
+Obviously, this is how tions, while I, as always continued to shoot film.
+After 30 the rounded boulders had been formed.
+Initially they had minutes or so, some distance of the point a small boat been hexagonal columns that had fallen into the hollow, approached us inching closer and closer, while one of the but time and the actions of the ocean had ground them crew waved and waved at us to catch our attention. into rounded shapes.